 Boost Mobile’s $50/Month Unlimited Plan has prepaid unlimited voice, messaging and high speed data, but like all “unlimited” plans it’s not really without limits.
 Video streaming is degraded to 480p resolution, and hotspot is throttled to 128 Kbps after 8 GB is used.

 But never say never.
-Non-profit Sprint based unlimited plans from 4GCommunity is open to all with no qualifications and costs $250 for the first year (includes a mobile hotspot device) and $168/year afterwards.
-PCs for People, offers unlimited mobile internet service on Sprint’s 4G LTE network for low-income individuals for only $10 a month.
-A similar plan is available via the Calyx Institute.
+Non-profit Sprint based unlimited plans from JumpWireless.org, PCs for People, and Calyx Institute offer unlimited mobile internet service on Sprint’s 4G LTE network for low-income individuals or non-profits for only $10-$20 a month.

 Netgear’s AirCard 790 mobile hotspot, for example, could be enhanced with a $25 external LTE antenna.
 The whole thing could be powered by a $50 30Ah Portable battery and kept charged with a $60 5V/20 watt panel.
 That totals about $350.

 But if each cell-fed hotspot costs $50-$100/month to operate, it’s unsustainable, (at $200-$400/month for 4 hotspots).
 That’s more expensive than nearly all the cable, DSL or satellite options.
 A 50 GB satellite plan at $100-$130/mo delivers 5 times the data of an 10 GB cellular plan.
 And cellular wouldn’t have the emergency back-up component, which is the prime motivation for this proposed concept.